-Thousands of cattle lost in Kansas wildfires
+Kansas wildfires: These cattle ranchers just lost everything

 Bouziden's family has been in ranching for nearly 100 years, since his grandfather bought a few cattle in the 1930s.
 "This is all I've ever done," he said.

-Bouziden's experience is typical of ranchers in Kansas this week, where grass fires have scorched more than 650,000 acres, devastating farming and ranching communities.
+His experience is typical of ranchers in Kansas this week, where grass fires have scorched more than 650,000 acres, devastating farming and ranching communities.

-That destruction has been particularly pronounced in Clark County, where ranchers are dealing with the loss of thousands of livestock.
+The destruction has been particularly pronounced in Clark County.

-Randall Spare, a veterinarian in Ashland, the county seat, said it was too early to make a guess as to how many cattle were lost in the blazes; ranchers are still trying to assess the damage.
+Randall Spare, a veterinarian in Ashland, the county seat, said Wednesday it's too early to make a guess as to how many cattle were lost in the blazes; ranchers are still trying to assess the damage.

 "It's probably at least 2,000.
 It could be 6 or 7,000," he said.